level-level/abelNode/README.md

 This webapp uses the [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs) to display accessibility issues in your html elements.

-It also need to use selenium-webdriver to start a browser that to test your website.
+It also need to use selenium-webdriver to start a browser to test your website.

 Use npm install to install all necessary packages